Dakshayani-04/portfolio/README.md

 This is a responsive personal portfolio website designed to showcase my skills, projects, education, and allow visitors or recruiters to get in touch through the contact section.
 It's built

-using HTML, CSS, and JavaScript with a clean and modern UI.
+using HTML, CSS with a clean and modern UI.
 🌐 Website Sections
 1. Home
 Landing page with name, tagline, and professional photo.